LoopKit/loopdocs/docs/operation/features/carbs.md

 ### Meal Entry

 The steps and graphics in this section are for users of Loop 3.
-To view the version used by Loop 2.2.x, click on this [link](#loop-2-fast-meal-entry).

 Tap the meal entry icon on the toolbar to open the **Add Carb Entry** screen: